DeflatedPickle/FAOSDance/README.md

 ## Extending The Program
 The program can be extended with scripts written in the Ruby language.
 The scripts can be found in the settings UI under their own tab, where information and settings for each script can be found.
 ### Using Scripts
+***Warning: Scripts can run any arbitrary code, always check scripts before using them!***

-To add new scripts, you'll need to follow one of the paths in [Editing Files In The Program](#editing-files-in-the-program), then put the scripts in the `scripts` directory.
+To add new scripts, you'll need to follow [Finding Your App Data Directory](#finding-your-app-data-directory), then put the scripts in the "`scripts`" directory.
 ### Writing Scripts
 To begin writing scripts, you should probably have a basic understanding of the [Ruby language](https://www.ruby-lang.org/en/), [Swing](https://en.wikipedia.org/wiki/Swing_(Java) (specifically the `Graphics2D` class) and object-oriented programming.